Duchy of Friuli: Carolingian Duchy of Friuli

 After the Siege of Pavia in 774, the Lombard kingdom was conquered by Charlemagne who was proclaimed "By Grace of God, King of the Franks and Lombards".
 He created a personal union of the two kingdoms.
-Although the Leges Langobardorum were maintained, he reorganised the kingdom on the Frankish model, with counts rather than dukes.
-The duchy of Friuli thus became a county, but Hrodgaud was allowed to keep it until he rebelled in 776, when he was killed in battle and replaced with Macarius.
-In 781, Friuli, along with the other territory of the old Lombard kingdom was placed under the control of Charlemagne's son Pepin.
-In 828, Friuli was subdivided into a number of smaller counties and then in 846 it was reformed as the March of Friuli.
+Although the Leges Langobardorum were maintained, he reorganised the kingdom on the Frankish model, with counts rather than dukes, but powerful duke Hrodgaud of Friuli was allowed to keep his duchy, until he rebelled in 776.
+He was killed in battle and replaced with Macarius.